-Finally, the U.S. should advocate for the extension of the Iranian arms embargo contained in U.N.
-Security Council Resolution 2231, which would keep barriers in place against Iran legally purchasing military-grade drones and components from eager sellers such as China.
-Although Iran has systematically flouted the provisions of the arms embargo proscribing exports of combat UAVs to its partners and proxies, the embargo's existence is more than symbolic.
-It ensures that U.S. interdictions of illicit Iranian arms transfers are justified under international law.
-The collapse of the arms embargo risks increasingly sophisticated drone technologies falling into the hands of Iran and its proxies, enabling them to further destabilize the region.
+Utilize sanctions where possible to hinder Iranian drone advancement: The Iranian arms embargo contained in U.N.
+Security Council Resolution 2231, which kept barriers in place against Iran legally purchasing military-grade drones and components from eager sellers such as China, expired in October 2021.
+Although Iran has systematically flouted the provisions of the arms embargo proscribing exports of combat UAVs to its partners and proxies, the embargo's existence was more than symbolic.
+It ensured that U.S. interdictions of illicit Iranian arms transfers were justified under international law.
+The collapse of the arms embargo risked increasingly sophisticated drone technologies falling into the hands of Iran and its proxies, enabling them to further destabilize the region.